 Residents and their guests are not permitted on the building roofs.
 Failure to comply will result in eviction.

 It is the resident's responsibility to keep their apartments in a clean condition.
+Failing to do so places you and other members of the community at risk of pest control issues, extreme foul odours, and fire hazards.

 Whether you’re just moving in or looking to complete (or maybe upgrade) your cleaning kit, we’ve put together a list of the most essential cleaning tools you can have in your unit.